Podocyte: Structure

+Energy needs

+Podocytes require a significant amount of energy to preserve the structural integrity of their foot processes, given the substantial mechanical stress they endure during the glomerular filtration process.

+Dynamic changes in glomerular capillary pressure exert both tensile and stretching forces on podocyte foot processes, and can lead to mechanical strain on their cytoskeleton.
+Concurrently, fluid flow shear stress is generated by the movement of glomerular ultrafiltrate, exerting a tangential force on the surface of these foot processes.

+In order to preserve their intricate foot process architecture, podocytes require a substantial ATP expenditure to maintain their structure and cytoskeletal organization, counteract the elevated glomerular capillary pressure and stabilize the capillary wall.

 Function

 Podocytes have primary processes called trabeculae, which wrap around the glomerular capillaries.
-The trabeculae in turn have secondary processes called pedicels.
+The trabeculae in turn have secondary processes called pedicels or foot processes.
 Pedicels interdigitate, thereby giving rise to thin gaps called filtration slits.
 The slits are covered by slit diaphragms which are composed of a number of cell-surface proteins including nephrin, podocalyxin, and P-cadherin, which restrict the passage of large macromolecules such as serum albumin and gamma globulin and ensure that they remain in the bloodstream.
 Proteins that are required for the correct function of the slit diaphragm include nephrin, NEPH1, NEPH2, podocin, CD2AP. and FAT1.

 Small molecules such as water, glucose, and ionic salts are able to pass through the filtration slits and form an ultrafiltrate in the tubular fluid, which is further processed by the nephron to produce urine.

 Podocytes are also involved in regulation of glomerular filtration rate (GFR).
 When podocytes contract, they cause closure of filtration slits.
 This decreases the GFR by reducing the surface area available for filtration.